-In terms of credit outcomes, our dataset identifies whether a household has borrowed during the quarter, the source of such borrowing, and the purpose of borrowing.11 Since we do not have information on the amount of borrowing, all our analyses on borrowings are based on the binary outcome variables for the relevant credit outcomes.
+In terms of credit outcomes, our dataset identifies whether a household has borrowed during the quarter, the source of such borrowing, and the purpose of borrowing.12 Since we do not have information on the amount of borrowing except for our analysis using the RBI data, all our other analyses on borrowings are based on the binary outcome variables for the relevant credit outcomes.
 29.90% of the sample households reports some form of borrowing, and 7.59% reports borrowing from a bank.
 1.68% of observations have borrowings from the NBFC, i.e., Non-Bank Finance Companies.
 These are non-bank institutions in the formal lending market.
 20.82% of borrowers have debt outstanding from informal sources.
 These are borrowings from sources such as money lenders, family and friends, employers, or local businesses.
 Therefore, a relatively smaller fraction of borrowers borrow from formal financial institutions in the sample.
 In our empirical analysis, we analyze whether digital payments alter the level as well as the source of borrowings.
 Our database also has information on the purpose of borrowing.
 3.50% of observations has some form of outstanding borrowing for businesses purposes.